Lab4US/gpu-short-course/README.md

 - Python 3.8: we recommend using [Miniconda](https://docs.conda.io/en/latest/miniconda.html) instead of using Python distribution available in your operating system.
 Miniconda gives you a possibility to create an isolated Python environment, with it's own set of software and packages.
 Any changes you will make in the environment will **not** impact your system-wide configuration.
   1. Install Minconda for Python 3.8.
   2. Open your shell (Linux or MacOS) or Anaconda Powershell Prompt (Windows).
-  3. Create a new environment: `conda create -n gpu-course python=3.8`.
+  3. Create a new environment: `conda create -n gpu-course python=3.8`
-  4. Activate the environment: `conda activate gpu-course`.
+  4. Activate the environment: `conda activate gpu-course`
-  5. Install requirements: `pip install -r exercies/requirements.txt`.
+  5. Install requirements: `pip install -r exercies/requirements.txt`
-  6. Run: `jupyter lab`.
+  6. Run: `jupyter lab`
   7. Open one of the exercise notebooks and run all cells.

 It's also possible to run via Google Colab website (see instructions above) instead of Jupyter Lab.